tocororo/iroko/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `iroko` for local development.

-1. Fork the `iroko/iroko` repo on GitHub.
+1. Fork the `tocororo/iroko` repo on GitHub.
 2. Clone your fork locally:

    .. code-block:: console

       $ git clone git@github.com:your_name_here/iroko.git

-3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local
+3. Install your local copy.
+Assuming you have
+   `pipenv <https://docs.pipenv.org/install/#installing-pipenv>`_, installed, this is how you set up your fork for local development:
-   development:

    .. code-block:: console

-      $ mkvirtualenv iroko
       $ cd iroko/
-      $ pip install -e .[all]
+      $ pipenv run install -e .[all]

 4. Create a branch for local development: